developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/managed-config/index.md

 ## Overview

-DataWedge can be remotely configured through Managed Configurations, specifications developed by Google and the Android community to configure installed applications and deploy these configurations through an EMM (Enterprise Mobility Management).
+Managed Configurations are specifications developed by Google and the Android community to remotely configure installed applications, apply application restrictions and deploy these configurations through an EMM (Enterprise Mobility Management).
+This enables DataWedge administrators to remotely specify settings and enforce policies, such as:
+* **Securely mass deploy** the same data capture configurations for DataWedge across all devices.
+* **Lock the DataWedge configuration** to prevent unexpected changes.
+* **Restrict access to DataWedge APIs** by limiting access only to approved applications.

 A schema defines the DataWedge features available for consumption by the EMM, providing the information necessary to present to the EMM's corresponding data-driven UI.
 This mechanism integrates DataWedge remote configuration within the EMM for seamless operation and allows Zebra to release a new schema as soon as new features are available for use.
 DataWedge and the Zebra schema are available from the Google Play Store and must be used together to leverage DataWedge with its managed configurations to perform data capture.

 <!--
 DataWedge Managed Configurations allow administrators to remotely manage Zebra Android mobile devices by configuring settings, adding restrictions and enforcing policies, such as: